URiem/art-school/README.md

 <img src="documentation/gallerypage.png" width="700">
 </details>

-- Features artwork by the four members of staff listed on the about page.
+- Features images of artwork created by the four members of staff listed on the About page.
-- If the user hovers over the image a superimposed caption appears on each image.
+- On a desktop, if the user hovers over the image a superimposed caption appears on each image.
+- On a mobile device the caption will appear if the user taps on the image.

 #### Future Additions